Code-Institute-Submissions/gym-website/README.md

 # Gym Website

-One or two paragraphs providing an overview of your project.

-Essentially, this part is your sales pitch.
+The website here was designed to be simple and non fussy.
+The gallery images top centre shows two guys giving a high five.
+When attending a gym class one needs to form mini teams to go through the equipment for e.g. HIIT or TABATA classes.
+Mutual support and motivation increases class enjoyment an increseases health outcomes.
+There are also those who discuss equipment avaliable at a gym.
+The top left gallery image was provided to support this.

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+Most Gym users are researching classes and availability during a busy day at work.
+They want instant access to information with little clicking and scrolling.
+This website has a clear Classes page with a Contact Us page.
+Most Gym Website users are already attending a gym and just want to know some core details.

+- The site's users are gym members and potential members, who want to know more about the gym and its procedures.
+- The gym is interested in attracting and retaining members.
-- As a user type, I want to perform an action, so that I can achieve a goal.
+- As a Gym user 99% of the time I just want to know what time the classes were on and which classes they are.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+- As a Gym provider the gallery section provides welcoming images of the Gym.
+- The website promotes the image of a professional well run Gym.
+- The Contact Us section allows users to contact the gym as regards membership or class availability.

 [Home Page](assets/wireframes/gym_website_home.pdf)
 This is the landing page with a hero image.
-This page ontains the Menu items.
+This page contains the Menu items.
-All pages including the home page wil  have a fixed header and footer.
+All pages including the home page will have a fixed header and footer.
 The header will be setup in thirds.
-See Phone where the Gym Icon is followed by Home over Gallery and Classes over contact us.
+See Phone where the Gym Icon is followed by Home over Gallery and Classes over Contact Us.
 See Desktop where the footer is also setup in thirds.
 See Phone were the footer is shown in two rows.
 This may be changed to three rows depending on the font size.
-The Icon wil contain the Name of the gym.
+The Icon wil contain the Name of the gym (Gym Website).
-The name of the gym (not displayed in the wireframe) may also be included above the Menu bar so that the Desktop does not look too basic.
+The name of the Gym (not displayed in the wireframe) may also be included above the Menu bar so that the Desktop does not look too basic.

 [Classes Page](assets/wireframes/gym_website_classes.pdf)
 The classes page is the most important page for new and existing members.
 This is the one page that will be used the most.
-Classes can be pay as you go and free to members with certain membership packages.
+Classes can be pay as you go or free to members with certain membership packages.
 The timetable on the Tablet will likely be a squeezed version of the Desktop timetable.
 A squashed and wrapped Desktop timetable will not work on the Phone.
 The Phone wireframe shows two Desktop columns, one for the Times and one for the Days of the week.